-In my last JoeTisserie chicken cook posting, I talked a bit about the goal of trying to get the front and the back half of the chicken done at the same time.
-Getting the white meat breast to 160 degrees and the dark meat thigh areas to 175 degrees, –at the same time.
+In my last JoeTisserie chicken cook posting, I talked a bit about the goal of trying to get the front half and the back half of the chicken done at the same time.
+Getting both the white meat breast to 160 degrees and the dark meat thigh areas to 175 degrees, — done at the same time.

 Today, I am changing things up a bit from that last cook.
-I think the results were good, the method just needs more work.
-So I will continue to try.
+I think the results were good, the method just needs a bit more work.

-As before, I banked up the remains of charcoal from my last cook to the right side of the firebox.
-The center of the charcoal pile is right under where the JoeTisserie spit rod will lay.
+As before, I banked up the remains of the charcoal from my last cook, layered towards the right side of the firebox.
+The center of the charcoal pile is centered under where the JoeTisserie spit rod will rotate.

-This time, instead of using 2 of the paraffin fire starter cubes, I am using just one.
-The fire-starting cube is placed towards the top of the charcoal pile in the firebox.
+This time, instead of using two of the paraffin fire starter cubes, I am using just one.
+The paraffin fire-starting cube is placed towards the top of the charcoal pile in the firebox.

-As always, I fully open the bottom vent, and have the dome opened up for about 10 minutes to get the fire going.
+As always, I fully open the bottom vent, and have the Kamado Joe Classic grill dome completely open up for about 10 minutes to get the charcoal fire going.

 My target temperature is 350 degrees for this cook.
-After the Kamado has warmed up, I close down the bottom vent half way, so it is opened about 2 inches.
+After the Kamado Joe Classic has warmed up, I close down the bottom vent half way, so it is only open about two inches.
 The top vent is opened about 1/4 of the way and the daisy wheel fully open.
-As the temperature comes up to the target range, I will close down the top vent.
+As the temperature comes up to the target range, I will close down the top vent to maintain the target temperature.

-The Kamado Joe is almost 300 degrees, I put on a chunk of cherry wood and the spit rod with the chicken.
+When the Kamado Joe classic is about 300 degrees and climbing, I put on a chunk of cherry wood and the spit rod with the chicken.

 I have a hard time estimating where to exactly place the chicken, so I make the final adjustments on the grill.
 This time, the chicken is a bit closer to the JoeTisserie rotisserie motor.
 I didn’t want the legs and the thighs too close to the thermal energy of the heat source.

-You know, sort of a 2 zone cooking system!
+You know, sort of a two-zone cooking system!

 The chicken was prepared the same as my last cook.

-Here is a secret, –having the chicken sit overnight in the fridge, along with the salt, will dry out that soggy skin.
+Here is the secret, — having the chicken rest overnight in the fridge.
+The resting. along with the kosher salt skin salon slather will dry out that soggy skin.
 With this method, I can get ever so close to the oven roasted crispy skin texture I am looking for.

 I also truss the chicken so nothing flops around while the JoeTisserie motor is doing its thing.

-I check on how the cook was going at the 45 minute mark.
-The thigh area was at 160 degrees and the breast area was at 130.
+I checked on the JoeTisserie chicken cook at the 45 minute mark.
+The thigh area was just at 160 degree mark and the breast area was at 130 degrees.

-At the hour mark, the breast was running at 165 and the thigh area was 185 degrees on my not so instant read thermometer.
-Overshot the temperature again!
+At the hour mark, the breast was running at 165 degrees and the thigh area was 185 degrees on my not so instant read thermometer.

-I did manage to keep the temperature at 350 degrees for the entire cook.
+So I overshot the final JoeTisserie chicken temperature just a tiny tiny bit.
+But, I did keep the Kamado Joe grill temperature at 350 degrees mark for the entire cook.

 This method seems to work, but still needs some refinement.